Zutatensuppe/robyottoko/README.md

     cp src/config.js.example src/config.js
     ```

+2. Install the dependencies

+    ```
+    npm install
+    ```

-2. Create a user.
+3. Create a user.
 You will be asked for a user name and password.
 The rest of the settings can be changed via the bot admin ui.

     ```
     ./run create-user
     ```

-3. Run the bot
+4. Run the bot

     ```
     ./run bot